National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 N3C is a centralized data repository and accessible Real World Data (RWD) dataset that facilitates COVID-19 research.
 The COVID-19 pandemic has taken the lives of over 6.8 million people worldwide^[See <https://covid19.who.int/>] and more than 1.1 million in the United States^[See <https://covid.cdc.gov/covid-data-tracker/#datatracker-home>].

-N3C is the largest national, publicly available HIPAA-limited dataset in US history, and its innovative data-governance and public-government partnership has made broad sensitive clinical data sharing possible to support COVID-19 research.
+N3C is the largest national, publicly available HIPAA-limited dataset in US history, and its innovative data-governance and public-government partnership have made broad sensitive clinical data sharing possible to support COVID-19 research.
 To date, N3C brings together over 23 billion clinical records from over 18 million patients from 75 medical institutions.
 It represents a major achievement in overcoming legal, regulatory, and technical barriers to become the largest and first national, publicly available HIPAA-limited data set.